RileyLeff/rileyu0board/README.md

 If I'm able to come up with something useful here, I'll flesh out the docs and write a BSP in rust.
 But highly likely that I get 3/4 of the way done with this and feel like i've learned enough to move on to designing a non-toy project.
 We'll see.

+## Current Status

+I went in there and connected a bunch of stuff incorrectly.
+Hell yeah.

+I think next steps for me are 1.) figuring out library management, then 2.) making an extremely barebones breakout for just the MCU and perhaps a separately-broken-out USB connector.
+Would probably be instructive for me to breadboard up the oscillator, ADC, USB, etc connections by hand and confirming i understand how they work before yeeting them off into the JLCPCB abyss for manufacture.

 ## Stuff Riley Needs To Figure Out

 - it would be nice to have a precommit that generates a new .pdf of the schematic every time i commit